aaz25/431-2021/labs/lab02/README.md

 # Lab 02 Materials

-Instructions for Lab 02 are posted here.
+Instructions for Lab 02 will appear here when available.

 All deadlines for 431 work, including this Lab, are posted in the [Course Calendar](https://thomaselove.github.io/431/calendar.html).

 ## After the Lab

-- Answer Sketch and Grading Rubric will be posted.
+- Answer Sketch and Grading Rubric will be posted the day after the Lab is due.
+- Grades on the Lab will be posted to the Course Grading Roster one week after the deadline for the Lab.
 - Additional materials will be posted as necessary.